Keys and certificates

 entities happens. -x509

-parameter tells that this is the case and a self-
+parameter tells that this is the case and a

-openssl req -newkey rsa:2048 -nodes -keyout $ROOT_PRIV -x509 -days 365 \
+openssl req -newkey rsa:2048 -nodes -keyout root_ca_priv.pem -x509 -days 365 \ -out root.crt -config root_ca.cfg

 These certificates aren't self-signed.
 Creation of such certificates consists of two steps: first one is generating a CSR (Certificate Signing Request) and is done by key creator, second one is creating the certificate itself - this is done by the parent CA. This separation is done to keep private keys secret at all times.

-Generating CSR
+Generating intermediate CA key and CSR

 This is similar to creating root CA with two small but important differences: